|

 columns with those in Durham Cathedral will

-website says that it was successor to congregations from Clayton
+website (no longer available in 2025) said that it was successor to congregations from Clayton

 Street and Dixon Street.
 NZ 3285 4436. © James Murray.
 Clayton Street,